Pe (Armenian)

-Pe, or Peh (majuscule: Պ; minuscule: պ; Armenian: պե, պէ) is the twenty-sixth letter of the Armenian alphabet.
+Pe, or Peh (majuscule: Պ; minuscule: պ; Reformed orthography: պե; Classical orthography: պէ) is the twenty-sixth letter of the Armenian alphabet.
 It has a numerical value of 800.
 It was created by Mesrop Mashtots in the 5th century.
 In Eastern Armenian, it represents the voiceless bilabial stop (/p/) while in Western Armenian, it represents the voiced bilabial stop (/b/).

 Its minuscule form is similar in shape to the voiced velar approximant (ɰ) and the Cyrillic letter Cche (Ꚇ ꚇ).